owlchester/kanka/README.md

 ## Issues

-All improvements, features and bugs must be related to a ticket on github.
-Each commit must contain on the first row the name and ticket id of the issue related to the change.
+All improvements, features and bugs must be related to a ticket on the trello.
+Each PR must contain a link to the trello ticket.

 ## Standards